aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/share-mesh-geometry-data/_index.md

 ## What is **convert mesh to FBX**?

-`convert mesh to fbx` is the process of taking a mesh object created or manipulated in memory and writing it out to the FBX file format, which is widely supported by 3D tools such as Maya, Blender, and Unity.
-Aspose.3D handles the heavy lifting, so you only need to call `scene.save(...)` with the appropriate `FileFormat`.
+Converting mesh to FBX means taking a mesh object that lives in memory and writing it out to the FBX file format, a de‑facto standard supported by Maya, Blender, Unity, and many other 3D tools.
+Aspose.3D performs the heavy lifting, so you only need to call `scene.save(...)` with the appropriate `FileFormat`.

 ## Why share mesh geometry data?